 Please contact us on 01384 322500 for all departments

-Three Villages Medical Practice
+Welcome to Three Villages Medical Practice

 The doctors and staff at Three Villages Medical Practice in Stourbridge are proud to offer the highest standard of patient-centred healthcare.
 We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care.

-Our main surgery, part of the Stourbridge Health and Social Care Centre in Amblecote, was purpose-built in 2008.
-We are proud of our superb facilites with easy access and spacious corridors and rooms.
+Our surgery, part of the Stourbridge Health and Social Care Centre in Amblecote, was purpose-built in 2008.
+We are proud of our superb facilities with easy access and spacious corridors and rooms.
 We have facilities for doctor and nurse consultations, minor surgery, maternity, lung function and ECG services as well as meeting and study rooms.

 Enter by the main building entrance where there is a manned wayfinding reception desk.
 There are lifts and stairs to our part of the building, where we have our own reception area and spacious waiting room.
 There are internal stairs and a lift within our premises.

-Visit us on Facebook
+Practice Leaflet Visit us on Facebook

-(Site updated 19/02/2019)
+(Site updated 27/03/2020)